Thursday, November 9, 2023

 1. Initial.
 Skin rash and slight fever.
 The skin rash is the hallmark of Lyme disease at this stage.
 The rash is red to violet in color, target like lesions called Erythema marginatum.

-2. Early disseminated disease usually develop in 2 -3 weeks but may be late, as late as 10 weeks.
-The presenting symptoms is painful selling of one knees or ankle, musculoskeletal pain, conjunctivitis, heart block, and Bell's palsy.
+2. Early disseminated disease usually developed in 2 -3 weeks but may be late, as late as 10 weeks.
+The presenting symptoms are painful selling of one knees or ankle, musculoskeletal pain, conjunctivitis, heart block, and Bell's palsy.

 3. Late or chronic.
 After months of quiet period, the asymmetrical arthritis of hands and spine, headaches, peripheral neuropathy, muscle weakness, cranial nerve palsy develop and persists for a long time inspire of treatment.

-The skin rashes are due to an inflammatory reactions from the presence of spirochetes in the skin.
+The skin rashes are due to an inflammatory reaction from the presence of spirochetes in the skin.
 The spirochete may enter fibroblasts and live in them near permanently.
-In early state 50% patients are seropositive, it becomes 100 % as weeks and months progress.
-Arthritis develop from cross reaction of the spirochetal membrane protein with the hosts' connective tissue and neural tissues.
+In early state, 50% of patients are seropositive, it becomes 100 % as weeks and months progress.
+Arthritis develop from cross-reaction of the spirochetal membrane protein with the hosts' connective tissue and neural tissues.
 The newly formed complex is antigenic.
-The antibodies react with the complex and organ damages take place from released pro-inflammatory cytokines.
-People having HLA-DR$ and HLA-DR2 are likely suffer most.
+The antibodies react with the complex, and organ damages take place from released pro-inflammatory cytokines.
+People having HLA-DR$ and HLA-DR2 are likely to suffer most.

 CDC recommends the following procedures.